 Twelve states have statewide e-filing in new divorce cases, while nine states have e-filing in some counties.
-Twenty-nine states plus DC don’t offer e-filing in new pro se divorce cases.
-In some of those states, attorneys can e-file divorce cases, but people representing themselves without attorneys cannot.
 In Illinois and Iowa, all divorces must be e-filed, regardless of whether you have an attorney.
 In all other states where e-filing is available, it is optional for pro se filers.

 When spouses can agree on the division of property and debts as well as the custody and care of any minor children they have, divorces could be finalized without either party ever going to court, as is the case in about half of the states.
-The other half require at least one spouse to testify in open court to things that could have been sworn to under oath in affidavits or verified petitions.
+The other half require at least one spouse to testify in open court to things that couldjust as easily have been sworn to under oath in affidavits or verified petitions.

 Unlike the federal courts, which implemented e-filing over a decade ago, state courts have been slow to get on board, particularly in family law cases like divorce.
-Even in Los Angeles County, with a population of more than 10 million, you can't open a divorce case by e-filing.
+Twenty-nine states plus DC don’t offer e-filing in new pro se divorce cases.
+In some of those states, while attorneys can e-file divorce cases, people representing themselves without attorneys cannot.
+Even in Los Angeles County, with a population of more than 10 million, you cannot open a divorce case by e-filing.
 In most of the U.S., filing for divorce means what it always has--filing your paperwork (usually in triplicate) in person or by mail with the Court Clerk's office.
 That being said, in the next decade we likely see paper filings largely replaced by e-filing.
-12 states have statewide e-filing in new divorce cases.
-Nine states have e-filing in some counties.
-Twenty-nine states plus DC don’t offer e-filing in new pro se divorce cases.
-In some of those states, attorneys can e-file divorce cases, but people representing themselves without attorneys cannot.